Nityasaha13/TopDown-Scroll/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to the plugin settings page (Appearence > Top-Down Scroll) to configure the button styles and other options.

+or,

+Just download and upload the plugin zipped folder to WordPress admin dashboard>plugins>upload plugin, and activate it.

 == Frequently Asked Questions ==

 = How do I customize the button styles? =

-You can customize the button styles from the plugin settings page (Settings > Scroll Buttons).
+You can customize the button styles from the plugin settings page (Appearence > Top-Down Scroll).
 You can change the button color, size, position, and other properties to match your website's design.

 = Can I disable the scroll-to-top or scroll-to-bottom button? =